cose-wg/CBOR-certificates/draft-mattsson-cose-cbor-cert-compress.md

 ## CBOR Attribute Type Registry {#atttype}

 IANA has created a new registry titled "CBOR Attribute Type Registry" under the new heading "CBOR Certificate".
 The columns of the registry are Value, X.509 Attribute Type, and Reference, where Value is an integer, and the other columns are text strings.
-Only positive values can be registered.
-For values in the interval \[1, 23\] the registration procedure is "IETF Review".
+Only non-negative values can be registered.
+For values in the interval \[0, 23\] the registration procedure is "IETF Review".
 For all other values the registration procedure is "Expert Review".
 The initial contents of the registry are:

 ~~~~~~~~~~~
 +-------+---------------------------------------+